TaskForceDingo/Mission-Framework/README.md

 ## Importing framework into mission file
 1. Download latest version of the framework by selecting 'Code > Download ZIP'.

 2. Extract the ZIP and copy the entire contents (not including `README.md`) into your local mission folder.
 This can be accessed by navigating to 'Scenario > Open Scenario Folder' in the Editor's toolbar.

 3. Configure the framework to your mission.
-Most configuration is done in the files located in the main directory, such as `init.sqf`, `description.ext` and `cba_settings.sqf`, etc.
+Configuration is done in the files located in the main directory, such as `init.sqf`, `description.ext` and `cba_settings.sqf`, etc.

 4. Setup any desired scripts from the `!ADDITIONAL_SCRIPTS` folder using `README.txt` instructions inside each folder.

 5. (OPTIONAL) Import TFD Framework compositions by extracting the `TFD_Compositions.zip` file in `!ADDITIONAL_SCRIPTS` and following the instructions in the `README.txt`.

 6. **Delete `!ADDITIONAL_SCRIPTS` folder before exporting** to save mission file size.

+---

 ## Changelog
 Read below for complete changelog history.